ChaoticBlack/Notes-and-Stuff/Solutions/Binary Tree Zigzag Level Order Traversal.md

 ## My Notes

-- the mistake that i was makeing is that instead of reversing the vector, i was changing the order in which the nodes were being added to queue (ie if flag was set I was adding right child to queue before left)
+- the mistake that i was making is that instead of reversing the vector, i was changing the order in which the nodes were being added to queue (ie if flag was set I was adding right child to queue before left)
 - This is stupid, don't do stupid.

+## Tag

+#medium #BinaryTree #BreadthFirstSearch